 Often, a business adminstration student will choose to specialize in a specific area such as marketing, accounting or finance.
 Business administration students can also specialize in other fields such as entrepreneurship, healthcare management, international business or operations management.

 The area of focus that a student chooses is often called a specialization, focus or concentration.
 This focus determines which courses the student will take and they types of careers for which they can be prepared.
-For example, students who pursue a specialization in marketing would take core courses as noted above along with other business students.
+For example, students who pursue a marketing degree would take core courses as noted above along with other business students.
 They then would take additional courses focused on marketing, such as pricing theory, public relations, consumer behavior, demand analysis, advertising and promotion management, market segments, and more.